The Power of the Courts to Support (or Not) the Arbitral Process

 Location: Pinsent Masons, 30 Crown Pl, Earl St, London EC2A 4ES

-This panel will explore the evolving and sometimes divergent role of national courts in supporting or intervening in the arbitral process, with a focus on London, Paris and Singapore as key jurisdictions.
+The panel will share their insights on the evolving and sometimes divergent role of national courts of leading arbitral seats in supporting or intervening in the arbitral process.

 As arbitration continues to grow in complexity and global reach, courts are increasingly called upon to exercise their supervisory powers (whether through anti-suit injunctions, worldwide freezing orders, or the set aside and enforcement of final and/or partial awards).
 Yet, the approaches taken by courts in different jurisdictions are far from aligned.